scalameta/mdoc/website/blog/2018-12-30-introduction.md

 To report clear error messages, mdoc uses edit distance to align tokens in the original markdown source with tokens in the instrumented program.
-This technique enables mdoc to generate instrumented source code while reporting positions in the original markdown source.
+This technique enables mdoc to generate instrumented Scala source code while reporting positions in the original markdown source.

 Migrating from REPL semantics to program semantics requires manual effort.
 If you write a lot of documentation and want a tight edit/preview feedback loop,